Understanding Early Indicators of Multiple Sclerosis

 • Breathing problems

-If symptoms associated with MS are out of the ordinary for you and last for more than 24 hours, make an appointment to see your doctor or specialized MS care team for investigation and diagnosis.
+If you are experiencing early MS symptoms that are out of the ordinary and last for more than 24 hours, make an appointment to see your doctor or specialized MS care team for investigation and diagnosis.
+Early diagnosis and treatment can help manage symptoms, slow disease progression, and enhance overall quality of life.

 The MS care team at Shepherd Center has exceptional knowledge and experience treating patients with MS, so we understand how to differentiate the disease from similar conditions.
 We offer second opinions to confirm your initial diagnosis.
 We also offer continuation of treatment or adjustments to your medical care plan once you are diagnosed.